 Still, words and definitions are important and we cannot ignore them.
-Humans struggle without clear definitions for words.
-It is true that we do not have a perfect definition for hypnosis.
+Humans struggle without clear definitions of words.
+It is true that we do not have a perfect definition of hypnosis.
 But I think, if nothing else, we at Hoosier Hypnosis can explain our definition and why we believe in it.

 What is Hypnosis?